haoliuhoward/refs-sharing/README.md

 Actually, all fields should be in delimiters {}

+All titles should be in Camelcase because Google Scholar tends to use it.

+Thus, journal title={A big, huge idea}

-Ideally, All Titles Should Be In CamelCase
+In contrast, Book Titles Should Be In CamelCase

-Thus, title={A Big, Huge Idea}
+Thus, book title={A Big, Huge Idea in My Book}

-not title={A big, huge idea}